-NIHR HPRU in Healthcare Associated Infections and Antimicrobial Resistance was established at University of Oxford in April 2014 and was renewed in April 2020 for a further 5 years.
+The NIHR HPRU in Healthcare Associated Infection and Antimicrobial Resistance was established at Oxford University in April 2014 and was renewed in April 2020 for a further 5 years.

 - The European Bioinformatics Institute

 - Animal and Plant Health Agency

 Our vision is to find better ways to manage and prevent threats from antimicrobial resistance and healthcare-associated infections, by detecting them faster, working out who needs protecting most and how this can be done.